 What’s more, despite the seemingly ambiguous nature of the free trial (it is hard to tell whether it is just 30-days or longer); Keeper assured us that it is possible to keep using the password manager for free on one device indefinitely.
 However, it reminded us that if you were to lose your device, you would lose all your passwords because the free version will only work on one device.
 This is a pretty serious limitation that could lead to you losing all your passwords.

-Anybody who wants the added security and permanence of a full premium subscription will need to pay for either the standalone password manager service (Keeper Unlimited), which is charged at a cost of $29,99 per year (only $23,99 with our discount) - or the “Keeper Bundle”.
+Anybody who wants the added security and permanence of a full premium subscription will need to pay for either the standalone password manager service (Keeper Unlimited), which is charged at a cost of $34.99 per year or the “Keeper Bundle”.

 In this article, we will stick to reviewing the password manager.
-On the whole, a cost of $2.50 (or $2.12 with our discount) is not considered particularly outlandish for unlimited password management on unlimited devices.
+On the whole, a cost of $2.9 is not considered particularly outlandish for unlimited password management on unlimited devices.

 However, it is worth noting that the service is supposed to be used by just one person, and sharing it would require every person to use the same account with a single master password.
 This is obviously not suitable for most people’s security needs.

-Thus, for multiple people who want to use Keeper password manager, it will be necessary to pay for the Family subscription plan which costs $67.55 (only with our discount) and allows up to 5 people to all have their own vault with a master password.
+Thus, for multiple people who want to use Keeper password manager, it will be necessary to pay for the Family subscription plan which costs $74.49 and allows up to 5 people to all have their own vault with a master password.
 Beyond that, it is possible to opt for a Business or Enterprise account, which increases the number of individual logins available substantially depending on your needs.

 It is worth noting that if you do decide to make a subscription, the firm will cheekily attempt to tack-on 10 GB of file storage for $9.99, and the BreachWatch service at a cost of $19.99.
 However, these can be deselected at checkout.